Chetan-G-Gokhale/Two-Stage-Miller-Compensated-Opamp/Circuit_Analysis/Current_mirror/README.md

 #### Note : As process variation may affect the Vgs,Vt and other parameters of transistors ,It is to be ensured that the current mirrors are taken utmost care, especially the diode connected transistor , Therfore techniques such as interdigitation methodology are implemented during layout .
 <br>

-## Current mirror as finite ouputput impedance
+## Current mirror as finite ouput impedance

 We can recall from the common source amplifier that the gain obtained was Av=-gmRD , so if we need to maximize the gain of the amp then it should be made sure by choosing Rd such that the transistor reamains in saturation.